lukasturcani/dnn/readme.rst

 Progressive Growing GAN (PGGAN)
 -------------------------------

-This is a somewhat complex GAN, largely due to a unqiue training procedure where the resolution of the GAN is slowly increased during training.
+This is a somewhat complex GAN, largely due to a unique training procedure where the resolution of the GAN is slowly increased during training.